Top 12 Difference between Private and Public Administration & Similarities

 11. Economic Interests

 Public administration is usually independent of economic interests.
-As the goal of public welfare becomes the main one, in the case of it, financial gain or profit-making does not get special importance.
+As the goal of public welfare becomes the main one, in this case, financial gain or profit-making does not get special importance.

 12. Freedom of Action